Growing Your Business

 Role Development and Accountability

-As we describe in our Challenges, you live in an open system.
+You live in an open system.
 An open systems theory approach to growing your business means working with some complexity.
-There are some key element for you to consider, such as the importance of role, authority, and the design of work systems and processes.
+There are some key elements for you to consider, such as the importance of role, authority, and the design of work systems and processes.

 Designing your own role in the business is closely tied with the first two areas of focus above, i.e. Defining your value and strategy.
 Being absolutely crystal-clear on what you want to do in your own business then determines the “Right Next Role” in the business.
 All key role accountabilities must tie in with your overall goals for the business.
 This is essential for effective delegation and accountability.
 Uncertainty can cause change to stall.